No Discharge of Debt Arising From Willful and Malicious Injury

 On both factors, courts will carefully scrutinize a debtor who they believe is a bad person, but may give a pass if they believe the injury was simply a mistake by a good person.
 Explaining to the court why the debtor should or should not be trusted, particularly as to their testimony about their subjective motives, will be essential to obtaining the desired result.

-Even further, numerous courts have further interpreted these requirements within the Ninth Circuit and beyond, meaning it can be very complicated for those without experience in nondischargeability litigation in Bankruptcy Court.
+Even further, numerous courts have further interpreted these requirements within the Ninth Circuit and beyond, meaning it can be very complicated for those without experience in bankruptcy nondischargeability litigation in Bankruptcy Court.
 If you have been sued, contact a skilled bankruptcy adversary attorney in California.